ModelType/ModelType/README.md

 ### "I've built an awesome compiler for my language"

 Share it!
 You can either publish a contrib module, or submit a pull-request to add it to the main package.
-If you're an individual, I'd recommend publishing a contrib module, as you'd retain ownership of your code and it would be bound by the GNU GPL v3.

-If you're a commercial entity, please contact me for licensing.

 ### "Can I use this at my company?"